(CNN) — Earth is in the grip of the "sixth great extinction crisis," say some scientists, with up to 2,000 species dying out each year.

 But poaching, agriculture, war and deforestation are encroaching on wildlife corridors around the world, placing these animal movements -- from Africa's wildebeest migration to the annual pilgrimage of North American bison -- under threat.

-How to do it: GAdventures pairs good wildlife access with creature comforts on its Kenya Safari Experience tour (eight days from $3,029 per person; +1 888 800 4100), taking in Kenya's Lake Nakuru, Amboseli National Park and the Masai Mara, where Africa's wildebeest end their migration.
+How to do it: GAdventures pairs good wildlife access with creature comforts on its Kenya Safari Experience tour, taking in Kenya's Lake Nakuru, Amboseli National Park and the Masai Mara, where Africa's wildebeest end their migration.

 2. Come eye-to-eye with a polar bear